Comparisons12 min read

 Charles Schwab Intelligent Portfolios Overview

-Schwab Intelligent Portfolios launched in 2015 and now manages over $80 billion, making it one of the largest robo-advisor platforms by AUM.
-The headline is simple: $0 management fee.
+Schwab Intelligent Portfolios launched in 2015 and now manages over $80 billion, making it one of the largest robo-advisor platforms around.
+The headline pitch is simple: $0 management fee.
 No annual percentage, no advisory charge.
-For a lot of investors, that's where the conversation starts and ends.
+For a lot of investors, that's where the conversation starts and stops.

-But here's the deal — "free" is doing a lot of heavy lifting in that pitch.
+But here's where things get interesting — "free" is doing a ton of heavy lifting in that pitch.
 Schwab makes money through the cash allocation built into every portfolio (typically 6–10% of your portfolio sits in a Schwab Bank account earning below-market interest) and through ETF expense ratios on Schwab's proprietary funds.
 It's not dishonest, but it's not free either.
 It's just a different fee structure.
-I'd argue the cash drag model is actually more opaque than Wealthfront's straightforward 0.25%, which is a little frustrating when transparency should be table stakes in personal finance.
+Honestly, I'd argue the cash drag model is actually more opaque than Wealthfront's upfront 0.25%, which should feel like a letdown when transparency is supposed to be table stakes in personal finance.

-That said, for investors sitting on $100,000+ who'd otherwise pay Wealthfront $250/year, the math can still work in Schwab's favor depending on what you value.
+That said, for investors sitting on $100,000+ who'd pay Wealthfront $250 yearly, the math can still work in Schwab's favor depending on what matters to you.

 Key Features

-- Automatic Rebalancing: Drift-based rebalancing that triggers when allocations move significantly from targets.
+• Automatic Rebalancing: Drift-based rebalancing that kicks in when allocations drift too far from targets.

-- Tax-Loss Harvesting: Available, but only through the "Intelligent Portfolios Premium" tier for daily harvesting at balances above $50,000.
+• Tax-Loss Harvesting: Available, but daily harvesting requires the "Intelligent Portfolios Premium" tier for balances above $50,000.
 Standard accounts get basic TLH.

-- Schwab Intelligent Portfolios Premium: $300 one-time planning fee + $30/month gives you unlimited access to a certified financial planner.
-This is legitimately valuable if you want human advice.
+• Schwab Intelligent Portfolios Premium: $300 one-time planning fee + $30/month gets you unlimited access to a certified financial planner.
+This is legitimately valuable if human advice appeals to you.

-- Broad ETF Selection: Schwab uses 51 asset classes — more diversification options than most competitors.
+• Broad ETF Selection: Schwab uses 51 asset classes — more diversification options than most competitors offer.

-- Integration with Schwab Ecosystem: If you're already a Schwab customer (brokerage, banking), this integrates cleanly.
-That's a real practical advantage that gets undersold in most comparisons.
+• Integration with Schwab Ecosystem: Already a Schwab customer?
+Everything connects seamlessly.
+That's a real practical advantage that often gets overlooked.

 Best For

-Investors who already use Schwab, have $5,000+ to invest, are fee-sensitive, and either don't need active tax optimization or have balances high enough that the cash drag is relatively small.
+Investors who already use Schwab, have $5,000+ to deploy, want to keep fees minimal, and either don't need aggressive tax optimization or have balances high enough that the cash drag stays relatively small.

 Pricing